o5k1/cat-clicker/README.md

 # cat-clicker
-This is a project for the "JavaScript Design Patterns" Udacity's course
+This is a project for the "[JavaScript Design Patterns](https://www.udacity.com/course/javascript-design-patterns--ud989)" Udacity's course.